-“Hangman’s fracture” is the colloquial name for a traumatic spinal cord injury that affects the axis vertebrae.
+C2 fracture “Hangman’s fracture” is the colloquial name for a traumatic spinal cord injury that affects the axis vertebrae.
 Doctors have used this term since 1965, when some doctors used it to describe traumatic spondylolisthesis involving the pars interarticularis of C2 on both sides.
 Hangman’s fractures can involve the lamina, pedicles, pars, or articular facets of the axis vertebra.
 These fractures result from distraction and hyperextension of the spinal cord, as in car accidents when the chin strikes the dashboard, or—as the name implies—from certain hangings.
 Read on to learn more about hangman’s fractures from an experienced San Diego spinal cord injury lawyer.

 Patients with minor C2 fractures may discover their injuries after experiencing neck pain from a high-velocity hyperextension injury.
 In other cases, accident victims may be unconscious or suffer paralysis.
 No matter what type of spinal fracture when a major impact forces the head and neck to hyperextend, the cervical bones can fracture or severely dislocate—technically resulting in a broken neck.
 The C2 spine is the axis on which the vertebras pivot, enabling movement of the skull from side to side.
 C2 injuries are some of the most feared spinal cord injuries because in any spinal cord injury resulting in paralysis, the victim suffers paralysis in the rest of the body below the point of damage.
 Therefore, if a C2 fracture results in paralysis, the victim will lose movement and sensation below the neck—an injury that’s most often fatal or results in total paralysis.

 Symptoms of a Hangman’s fracture will depend on the severity of the break or crack.
 In the most severe cases, the victim may suffer complete paralysis of the arms and legs, muscle atrophy, incontinence, the inability to speak, and/or trouble breathing without help.
 Survival from a Hangman’s fracture is relatively common, and many people with C2 fractures walk into the doctor simply complaining of neck pain after an accident.
 In these more minor cases, C2 fractures may not impair the victim at all, and victims will only need a brace to heal.